-Architect George Troup’s design makes a striking contribution to the city’s skyline, with some dubbing the building the ‘world’s largest gingerbread house’, nevertheless, some Dunedinites thought the lavatories too luxurious.
-It was built in 1906, when rail neared its zenith, and the architecture reflects the confidence in rail, which grew to the stage where 100 trains departed the station each day.
+The station was built in 1906, when rail neared its zenith.
+The architecture reflects the confidence in rail, which grew to the stage where 100 trains departed Dunedin Railway Station each day.